thingsym/wp-is-mobile-text-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This WordPress plugin adds text widget that switched display text using wp_is_mobile() function whether the device is mobile or not.
+WP Is Mobile Text Widget plugin adds text widget that switched display text using wp_is_mobile() function whether the device is mobile or not.

 == Description ==

-This WordPress plugin adds text widget that switched display text using wp_is_mobile() function whether the device is mobile or not.
+WP Is Mobile Text Widget plugin adds text widget that switched display text using wp_is_mobile() function whether the device is mobile or not.

 = Filter Hooks =